imanghafoori1/laravel-decorator/README.md

 A decorator wraps around the original function, effectively take over it's behaviour and returns result on it's behalf..

-Like a python swallowing a deer and wraps around it...
+Like a python snake swallowing a deer and wraps around it's body ...

 Decorators take in a callable, wrap around them and return a newly born callable.